 However, despite how confident I feel about where I am and where I'm going, right about yesterday morning I started to notice the beginnings of everyone's favorite thought process...over-analysis.

-Is it possible for one person to radically change his or her lifestyle so completely that it seems on the verge of insanity, yet actually turns out to be the right thing to do?
+- Is it possible for one person to radically change his or her life so completely that it seems on the verge of insanity, yet actually turns out to be the right thing to do?

-If you do what feels right for yourself instead of what others believe to be right for you, does that make it wrong?
+- If you do what feels right instead of what others believe to be right for you, does that make it wrong?

-If I don't feel an "appropriate" amount of guilt, does that make me a horrible person?
+- If I don't feel an "appropriate" amount of guilt over a decision, does that make me a horrible person?

 Now I'm not going to sit here and say that I know best; in fact, I'm not going to pretend that I know anything at all.
 But I do believe this...we're all only here for a short time.
 And I think that, at some point in time, any decision you make can be perceived by any random person to be the right or the wrong one.
 So in the end, you have to do what's best for yourself.
 You're the one that's going to have to be there at the end defending your life, so why not at least be able to say you did the best you could to make the most of what you had.
 It may or may not be right, it may or may not be savvy, but at least you can say you tried.